 This taco soup is just what it sounds like: ground beef tacos in soup form!
 It might sound odd if you haven’t had it before, but it is truly so delicious!
-If you’re into tortilla soup (the classic or creamy variety), then I can almost guarantee you’ll be into this taco soup.
+If you’re into tortilla soup (slow cooker tortilla soup or creamy tortilla soup), then I can almost guarantee you’ll be into this taco soup.
 Some of the reasons we love it so much…

 - It’s easy – once the ground beef is browned, it’s really just a matter of throwing the rest of the ingredients into the pot, stirring it all up, and letting it simmer so that the flavors can really come together.

 - It’s healthy – because it’s made with wholesome ingredients like grass-fed beef, beans, and broth, you can really feel good about feeding this to your family!

 - It saves well – this taco soup makes the *best* leftovers, y’all.
 Simply save the soup itself in an airtight container in the fridge and reheat either in the microwave or on the stovetop before topping with the leftover toppings!

 - It freezes well – if you know you won’t be able to enjoy your leftovers within 4-5 days, simply freeze them instead!
 We really like freezing the soup into individual containers so that you can pull out and reheat exactly what you need.
 Also, if you’re entering into a busy or chaotic season of life, making a double batch of this soup and freezing it for later is a really great idea.

 The ingredients here are simple and delicious.
 Here’s what you’ll need: